-TIME FRAME & PROCEDURE TO LODGE A REFERRAL TO THE CCMA
+TIME FRAME & PROCEDURE TO REFER THE MATTER TO THE CCMA

-Employees (and workers in so far as it relates to amounts owing in terms of the national minimum wage) can lodge a claim against their employer whilst they are still employed, or after termination of employment, but the claim must not have prescribed.
-Claims for monies owing prescribe (become unenforceable) three years after the amount was due for payment.
-Prescription will be interrupted by attempts made by the applicant to try to recover the money after it became due, but before the end of the three-year period.
+An employee or a worker can lodge a claim against their employer whilst they are still employed, or after termination of employment, but the claim must not have prescribed.

+Claims for monies owing prescribe (become unenforceable) three years (36 months) after the amount was due for payment.
+Prescription will be interrupted by attempts made by the applicant to try to recover the money after it became due, but before the end of the 36-month period.